-Shane Hamilton is a senior lecturer in management at the University of York.
+Shane Hamilton is a senior lecturer in international business and strategy at the University of York.
 He was previously an associate professor of history at the University of Georgia where his research explored historical and contemporary policy issues in agribusiness, food, and risk management.
 Hamilton is the author of the 2018 book, Supermarket USA: Food and Power in the Cold War Farms Race, and Trucking Country: The Road to America’s Wal-Mart Economy (2008), winner of the Theodore Saloutos Memorial Award for best book from the Agricultural History Society.
-With Sarah Phillips, he is also coauthor of The Kitchen Debate and Cold War Consumer Politics: A Brief History with Documents (2014).
+With Sarah Phillips, he is also co-author of The Kitchen Debate and Cold War Consumer Politics: A Brief History with Documents (2014).
 Hamilton is associate editor of the journal Enterprise & Society, a former Trustee of the Business History Conference, and a Distinguished Lecturer for the Organization of American Historians.

 Trucking Country: Food Politics and the Transformation of Rural Life in Postwar America